Skip advert

 Advertisement - Article continues below

 The numbers only get more impressive from here though, with the E-Hybrid reaching 62mph in 4.9sec.
-The non-hybrid S completes the same sprint in 5sec, the S E-Hybrid in 4.7sec and the flagship Turbo E-Hybrid in a blistering 3.7sec, running onto a 183mph top speed.
+The non-hybrid S completes the same sprint in 5sec, with the GTS cutting this down to 4.7sec, matching the S E-Hybrid.
+The flagship Turbo E-Hybrid, meanwhile, completes the benchmark in a blistering 3.7sec, running onto a 183mph top speed.

 We haven't driven the updated hybrid models yet, but previous experience says that while they're fast on paper, the extra weight of the hybrid system makes itself known under acceleration and braking – which could be even more pronounced given that the latest PHEV Cayennes use a bigger battery than before.